 The station of Muhammad ﷺ is guaranteed by his name: “the praised one”.
 In the history of humanity, no man has been praised as much as he, nor has anyone else been deserving of such.
 Muhammad ﷺ is not only a messenger from the Lord of the Worlds to His creation, but also the most perfect of creation.
 When Allah ﷻ could have sent heedless humanity any other kind of messenger, He ﷻ sent the most beloved of his creation.
 Our saviour and guide, our love overflows at the thought of his soft voice, his gentle touch, his humble walk.
-The combined poetry of all our varied languages and times cannot do his beauty justice, but through reading of him and his life, our heart becomes light, our burdens are lifted, and our love of him takes root.
+The combined poetry of all our varied languages and times cannot do his beauty justice, but through reading of him and his life, our hearts become light, our burdens are lifted, and our love of him takes root.
 All else pales into insignificance.

 The seerah an-nabi is not just a history.
 It is a story of perfection that presents new meanings across time, place and people.
 Today, perhaps more than ever before, the life of Muhammad ﷺ must be read through a practical lens.
-Understanding the multifaceted approach of his dawah, the holistic nature of his governance in Madina and the spiritual depth of his message is what we need to internalise to tackle the challenges of our Ummah today.
+Understanding the multifaceted approach of his dawah, the holistic nature of his governance in Madina and the spiritual depth of his message is what we need to tackle the challenges of our Ummah today.
 Establishing our vision as the prophetic Muslim community is the clarity we need in times of uncertainty.
 All of this starts with the knowledge of one man, who changed the world more than any other.

 One final element to remember in this blessed month is that our love for Rasulallah ﷺ is not one-sided.
 His love for his Ummah was such that he spent his nights in tears thinking of our fate and praying for us.
-It is out of the Lord of the World’s respect for our Master Muhammad’s ﷺ love for us that we are saved, in this life and through his intercession on the Day of Judgement.
-In that knowledge, how can we aspire to be anything other than his closest brothers and sisters?
+It is out of the Lord of the Worlds’ respect for our Master Muhammad’s ﷺ love for us that we are saved, in this life and through his intercession on the Day of Judgement.
+With that knowledge, how can we aspire to be anything other than his closest brothers and sisters?

 Anas bin Malik reported that the Prophet ﷺ said, “I wish I could meet my brothers.”
 The Companions said, “Are we not your brothers?”
 The Prophet ﷺ said, “You are my companions, but my brothers are those who believe in me although they never saw me.”Ahmed 12169

-Creating unity of the divided
+Creating unity from the divided

-The gift that keeps on giving, we take from the Seerah what we need at a given time, be it light in moments of darkness or strength and affirmation, to strive further in pleasing our Lord.
+The gift that keeps on giving, we take from the Seerah what we need at a given time, be it light in moments of darkness or strength and affirmation to strive further in pleasing our Lord.

 In a fragmented world with much dividing us, we are still able to unite in our love of the Rasul ﷺ.
 And how can we not when he epitomised love and unity?
 He was able to bring together rival factions and foes.
 He made the highest in society stand side-by-side with those whom previously they would not have looked at twice.
 The essence of Muslims as brothers and sisters was upheld in how he treated every Muslim with respect, regardless of kinship, status or history.

 Too often, we submit to a defeatist outlook when observing our divided Ummah: “We are too far gone”; “How can we spread the true message to those identifying with ideologies contradicting Islam?”
 But how different is this from the idol worshippers of Quraysh?
-Those who sought to physically harm the Prophet and his followers?
+Those who sought to physically harm the Prophet ﷺ and his followers?
 The hypocrites?
-The most pleasing aspect of studying the Seerah is noticing the formation of a community: an Ummah of individuals hailing from various paths of life, often those you least expect.
+The most pleasing aspect of studying the seerah is noticing the formation of a community: an ummah of individuals hailing from various paths of life, often those you least expect.
 From those who quietly and secretly embraced Islam, like Mus’ab Ibn Umayr, to Umar Ibn Khattab whose public profession of faith acted as a pillar of strength for Muslims; from children like Ali, to slaves like Amir Ibn Fuhayrah.
 Poets, merchants and enemies of Islam, they all steadily turned towards the truth, strengthening the foundations.

 The dawah of Rasulallah ﷺ was multidimensional and appropriate, merciful yet uncompromising.
 It was not solely soft and compassionate, nor did it resort to scaremongering — it was sincere and effective.
 Islam is for everyone and transcends the social structures and labels we conform to and must come before our political and social affliliations.
 We must safeguard the honour of the Prophet ﷺ and his Ummah, careful not to disregard them in our occupation with worldly pursuits.